XiaoJenJen/coffee-shop/README.md

   JennyX Café 🥯☕
 </h1>

-Kick off your coffee shop business with JennyX Café 🥯☕ web application.
-Our E-commerce features help you scale up your customers from all over the world.
+<p align="center">Kick off your coffee shop business with JennyX Café 🥯☕ web application.
+Our E-commerce features help you scale up your customers from all over the world.</p>

 <!-- AUTO-GENERATED-CONTENT:END -->